AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 1. Always:
     * LTO has a much longer compile time which is diametrical to short fuzzing - hence use afl-clang-fast instead.
-    * If you compile with CMPLOG, then you can save fuzzing time and reuse that compiled target for both the `-c` option and the main fuzz target.
+    * If you compile with CMPLOG, then you can save compilation time and reuse that compiled target with the `-c` option and as the main fuzz target.
 This will impact the speed by ~15% though.
     * `AFL_FAST_CAL` - enables fast calibration, this halves the time the saturated corpus needs to be loaded.